Fonemine/documentation/cpq_admin2.md

 ### 5.2.
 Email Templates

 Since quotes are sent for approval by email, it is natural to provide email templates that can be used to generate the approval requests as well as the approval/rejection.
-MobileForce CPQ not only supports email templates for various approval workflows, it also supports distinct email templates that can be created and saved for subsequent use by different users for different purposes.
+The CPQ System not only supports email templates for various approval workflows, it also supports distinct email templates that can be created and saved for subsequent use by different users for different purposes.

 Quotes can have one or more email templates.
 These templates are used to generate emails as part of the quote process, such as approvals.

 The subject and body of email templates can contain macro variables of the form '${form-expr}', where form-expr is a valid  form expression that can reference fields in the quote.

-Each MobileForce CPQ Email Template has a (required) **name** field.
+Each MobileForce CPQ Email Template has a (required) **Name** field.
 In addition, Email Templates typically have the following fields:

-* **purpose** : Purpose of the email template.
+* **Purpose** : Purpose of the email template.
 Can be one of the following:
-  * approvalRequest: Approval request sent to an approver.
+  * Approval Request: Approval request sent to an approver.
-  * approvalRequestCanceled: Email sent to an approver to indicate that an approval has been cancelled.
+  * Cancel a Pending Approval Request: Email sent to an approver to indicate that an approval has been cancelled.
-  * approvalApproved: Email sent to the quote owner indicating that the quote is approved.
+  * Approved Confirmation: Email sent to the quote owner indicating that the quote is approved.
-  * approvalDeclined: Email sent to the quote owner indicating that the quote is declined.
+  * Declined Confirmation: Email sent to the quote owner indicating that the quote is declined.
-  * approvalCancelled: Email sent to the quote owner indicating that the quote's approval process was cancelled.
+  * Approval Cancelled Confirmation: Email sent to the quote owner indicating that the quote's approval process was cancelled.

-* **subject** : Email subject.
+* **Subject** : Email subject.
 Can contain macro variables.
-* **body** : Email body.
+* **Body** : Email body.
 Can contain macro variables
-* **bodyFormat** : Format of the email body.
+* **Body Format** : Format of the email body.
 Can be one of the following:
-  * text: Body is plain text
+  * Text: Body is plain text
-  * html: Body is a HTML document
+  * Html: Body is a HTML document

+The CPQ System provides a default built-in HTML content for each of the different types of template that can be used as a starting point by an administrator.
+An administrator can set the email to default content by clicking on *Set Content to Default* button.

 ![Create Email Templates in MobileForce CPQ](/images/add_edit_email_template.png)